darods/CanSat-Ground-station/README.md

 ## General info
 The purpose of this project is to make a GUI for the data transmitted by an OBC (on board computer) or a CanSat understandable at first sight through a text string on a serial port.

-The code is in spanish but the logic behind is universal.

 This project is strongly related to another [rocket science and CanSat](https://github.com/el-NASA/POA) project. **It's still in development.**

 ### Bugs
-* Most of the times the text items disappear, i invite you to solve this :v.
+* Most of the times the text items disappear, i invite you to solve this.

 * Sometimes it can't convert the first value of the list to int, but it solves it self by re-running it.

+* the speed graph is under development, it grows to infinity.
 ___
 ## Technologies
 Project is created with: